gscaramuzzino/quarkus-testing-junit-mockito/README.md

-# Test a Quarkus application with Junit%, Mockito and H2 Database
+# Test a Quarkus application with Junit5, Mockito and H2 Database

 Simple project that shows you how to test a Quarkus application with Junit5, Mockito and H2 Database.